wynandbooysen/wynandbooysen-hugo/content/posts/2019-06-01-rebuilding-this-site-using-hugo/index.md

 Part 2 of the Dockerfile retreives the 'public' folder's content from the build image and copies it into NGINX site folder, this is the image that I'll use to host the site

-It's now ready to get served
+It's now ready to get served.

-I'll talk about the hosting setup in another post
+I'll talk about the hosting setup in another post.